APNA’s workforce survey aims to equip nurses working in primary health care with information on the workforce conditions of their profession

 APNA Contemporary Chronic Disease Management workshops are designed for nurses in all primary health care settings, including nurses in General Practice, Aged Care and Community Health settings.

 June 8 and 15 - Nunawading, VIC - flyer to come

 August 18 and 19 - Launceston, NSW - see workshop flyer and pdf registration form below.

 Kim Poyner, RN, Practice Nurse, Health Coach, APNA Best Practice Award in Chronic Disease Management Winner 2015

 In this session Kim shares her expertise using health coaching methodology in managing her own chronic disease patients in a primary health care setting.
 The stages of change model is reviewed and we discuss ways of assessing readiness to change including identifying barriers and avoiding resistance to change.

-ECG: Understanding, interpreting and recognising abnormalities
+Spirometry: Understanding, interpreting and recognising abnormalities

 James Brinton, RN, Clinical Nurse Consultant Surgery, Grad Cert Crit Care (Emergency)